Xtended99/TeamInfoBuilder/README.md

     After you have entered one or many employees, After the last employtee you will be asked

     ?
 Would you like to run this again?
 (Y/n)
+    There is an issue when you run "npm start" as opposed to "node index.js" The tool will break at the end when you run "npm start".

 ![After the last employee question](./assets/images/end_of_run.png)